Cagayan de Oro (CDO) City Travel Guide: The Whitewater Rafting Capital of the Philippines

 • The best time to visit is from November to May, during the dry and summer season, when weather conditions are ideal for outdoor activities and eco-adventures.

-• The city also serves as a gateway to Northern Mindanao region’s best destinations, including Bukidnon Province’s Dahilayan Adventure Park and Camiguin Island.
+• CDO also serves as a gateway to Northern Mindanao’s top destinations, including two of the best underrated places in the Philippines: Bukidnon Province and Camiguin Island.

 • Visitors can enjoy a range of adventure tours, eco parks, nature escapes, and local cuisine, making CDO an exciting destination for both first-time and returning travelers.

-• For a seamless experience, book Cagayan de Oro tours and packages with Guide to the Philippines that include transfers, guides, and gear so you can focus on enjoying your trip without the stress of planning.
+• For a seamless experience, book Cagayan de Oro tour packages with Guide to the Philippines, which include accommodations, transportation, guides, and gear—so you can focus on enjoying your trip without the stress of planning.

 Best Time to Go to Cagayan de Oro City